 In the post, less toxic sunscreen can cost more than an eco-friendly car, I said I’d be back with some (hopefully) less expensive sunscreen choices.
-After looking at our options, what I’ve found is that 95% of the time the less a sunscreen costs, the more icky junk (think chemicals) are in it.
+After looking at our options, what I’ve found, is that 95% of the time the less a sunscreen costs, the more icky chemicals are in it.

 This means you’ve got three options…

 1) Shell out massive amounts of cash for crazy expensive, but safe sunscreen.

 2) Pay less for sunscreen that may contain some questionable ingredients.

 3) Skip sunscreen altogether and deal with the repercussions of unprotected sun exposure.

 Wow.
 What awesome choices!
 Obviously this brings up the issue of which is worse – chemicals or unprotected sun exposure.